corinnai/tech264-cloud-linux/linux/README.md

 # Architecture for an Azure VM Scale set

 ![Azure VM Scale Set](<images/azure vm scale set.png>)

+## What is a Load Balancer?

+A load balancer is a device that evenly distributes network or application traffic across a number of servers.
+Its main role is to ensure that no single server becomes overloaded, ensuring high availability, fault tolerance, and scalability.

+### Why it is Needed:

+* **High Availability** : Distributes traffic so that if one instance fails, others can take over.
+* **Scalability** : Can dynamically distribute traffic to newly added instances.
+* **Performance** : Prevents any one server from becoming a bottleneck by distributing workloads.

 ## How to create a Scale Set